 In 2014, Microsoft heard of our issue through the University of Chicago’s Civic Leadership Academy.
 Microsoft reached out to affiliates from Japan to Seattle, who donated one week of work time to create a Dynamics Customer Relations Manager (CRM) prototype that will ultimately eliminate the need to duplicate data entry on multiple systems, maintain several physical files, search for client information, and manually collate reports for funding sources.

-With the help of Ocwen, the NWSHC worked closely with OhGee Solutions to continue building the database and address the issue of connecting Microsoft’s product with HUD’s data collection system.
-With guidance from advisors at the U.S. Department of Housing and Urban Development (HUD) in Washington, D.C., OhGee Solutions and NWSHC finished the project that Microsoft graciously originally started during a one-week “hackathon.”
-Without the help of partners like Microsoft, OhGee Solutions, and Ocwen, it would be impossible for NWSHC to have obtained HUD approval in December of 2017.
+With the help of Ocwen, the NWSHC worked closely with Patrick to continue building the database and address the issue of connecting Microsoft’s product with HUD’s data collection system.
+With guidance from advisors at the U.S. Department of Housing and Urban Development (HUD) in Washington, D.C., OGS and NWSHC finished the project that Microsoft graciously originally started during a one-week “hackathon.”
+Without the help of partners like Microsoft, OGS, and Ocwen, it would be impossible for NWSHC to have obtained HUD approval in December of 2017.
 Our data entry time has been cut in half and our team loves using the new system.
-Most importantly, through this one-of-a-kind partnership with Microsoft, OhGee Solutions, & Ocwen, the NWSHC is more efficient in serving the community that we care so deeply about.”
+Most importantly, through this one-of-a-kind partnership with Microsoft, OGS, & Ocwen, the NWSHC is more efficient in serving the community that we care so deeply about.”